-Further intervention will be triggered when despite receiving targeted support and provision in addition to Quality First Teaching, a pupil:
+Further intervention will be triggered when, despite receiving targeted support and provision, a pupil:

-- Still makes little or no progress in specific areas of the curriculum over a long period; - Continues to work at National Curriculum levels considerably lower than expected for a pupil at a similar age; - Continues to experience difficulty in developing English and Numeracy skills: - Has emotional/behavioural or social problems which regularly and significantly interfere with the child's or others' learning; - Has sensory or physical needs which require additional specialist equipment or regular advice/visits from a specialist service; - Has communication or interaction difficulties which interfere with the development of social relationships and act as a barrier to learning. - The teacher, in consultation with the SENCO will follow strategies suggested on the Sheffield SupportGrid Exemplification document.
+- Still makes little or no progress in specific areas of the curriculum over a long period; - Continues to work at National Curriculum levels considerably lower than expected for a pupil at a similar age; - Continues to experience difficulty in developing English and Numeracy skills; - Has emotional/behavioural or social problems which regularly and significantly interfere with the child's or others' learning; - Has sensory or physical needs which require additional specialist equipment or regular advice/visits from a specialist service; - Has communication or interaction difficulties which interfere with the development of social relationships and act as a barrier to learning. - The teacher, in consultation with the SENCO will follow strategies suggested on the Sheffield Support Grid Exemplification document.